bbauska/W3Cx-3of5/README.md

 <h4>Taking a snapshot from the live Webcam stream</h4>

-The trick is to copy and paste the current image from the video stream into a &lt;canvas&gt; element.
+<p>The trick is to copy and paste the current image from the video stream into a &lt;canvas&gt; element.</p>

 <!------------------------------------------------------------------------------------------------>
 <!--------------------- 109. copy/paste video stream into a 'canvas' (129) ----------------------->